Foso/Ktorfit/README.md

 Feel free to send feedback on [Twitter](https://twitter.com/jklingenberg_) or [file an issue](https://github.com/foso/Ktorfit/issues/new).
 Feature requests are always welcome.

+## Credits

+Ktorfit is brought to you by [contributors](https://github.com/Foso/Ktorfit/graphs/contributors).

 ## 📜 License

 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](https://github.com/Foso/Ktorfit/blob/master/LICENSE) file for details